raulmur/ORB_SLAM2/README.md

 **Current version:** 1.0.0

 ORB-SLAM2 is a real-time SLAM library for **Monocular**, **Stereo** and **RGB-D** cameras that computes the camera trajectory and a sparse 3D reconstruction (in the stereo and RGB-D case with true scale).
 It is able to detect loops and relocalize the camera in real time.
-We provide examples to run the SLAM system in the [KITTI dataset](http://www.cvlibs.net/datasets/kitti/eval_odometry.php) as stereo or monocular, and in the [TUM dataset](http://vision.in.tum.de/data/datasets/rgbd-dataset) as RGB-D or monocular.
-We also provide a ROS node to process live monocular or RGB-D streams. **The library can be compiled without ROS**.
+We provide examples to run the SLAM system in the [KITTI dataset](http://www.cvlibs.net/datasets/kitti/eval_odometry.php) as stereo or monocular, in the [TUM dataset](http://vision.in.tum.de/data/datasets/rgbd-dataset) as RGB-D or monocular, and in the [EuRoC dataset](http://projects.asl.ethz.ch/datasets/doku.php?id=kmavvisualinertialdatasets) as stereo or monocular.
+We also provide a ROS node to process live monocular, stereo or RGB-D streams. **The library can be compiled without ROS**.
 ORB-SLAM2 provides a GUI to change between a *SLAM Mode* and *Localization Mode*, see section 9 of this document.

 #####Videos showing ORB-SLAM2:
 <a href="http://www.youtube.com/watch?feature=player_embedded&v=dF7_I2Lin54